SunsetFi/stationeers-api-mod/README.md

 ### POST /players/:steamId/kick

-Kick a player from the server. steamId must be a steam ID of a player on the server.
+Kick a player from the server. steamId must be a steamId of a player on the server.

 #### Body

-- `reason` (string): The reason message for the kick.
+- `reason` (string, optional): The reason message for the kick.
 Can be empty.

 ### POST /players/:steamId/ban

 Bans a player from the server. steamId should be a valid steamId, but the player does not have to be on the server.
+If they are on the server, they will be kicked.

 #### Body

+- `duration` (int): The number of hours to ban the player for.
-- `reason` (string): The reason message for the ban.
+- `reason` (string, optional): The reason message for the ban.
 Can be empty.
-- `duration` (int): The number of hours to ban the player for.

 # TODO